learn-co-curriculum/macos-env-verification/README.md

-# Verify and Troubleshoot your Environment Setup on macOS
+# Verify and Troubleshoot your macOS Environment Setup

 ## Action Item